-A. The property of widows, widowers and persons with disabilities who are residents of this state is exempt from taxation to the extent allowed by article IX, sections 2, 2.1, 2.2 and 2.3, Constitution of Arizona, and subject to the conditions and limitations prescribed by this section.
+A. The property of widows and widowers, of persons with total and permanent disabilities and of veterans with service or nonservice connected disabilities who are residents of this state is exempt from taxation as provided by article IX, section 2, Constitution of Arizona, and subject to the conditions and limits prescribed by this section.

-B. Pursuant to article IX, section 2.3, Constitution of Arizona, the exemptions from taxation under this section are allowed in the amount of:
+B. Pursuant to article IX, section 2, subsection F, Constitution of Arizona, the exemptions from taxation under this section are allowed in the amount of:

 C. On or before December 31 of each year, the department shall increase the following amounts based on the average annual percentage increase, if any, in the GDP price deflator in the two most recent complete state fiscal years:

-1. The total allowable exemption amount and the total assessment limitation amount under subsection B of this section.
+1. The total allowable exemption amount and the total assessment limit amount under subsection B of this section.

-2. The total income limitation amounts under subsection E, paragraphs 1 and 2 of this section.
+2. The total income limit amounts under subsection E, paragraphs 1 and 2 of this section.

 D. For the purpose of determining the amount of the allowable exemption pursuant to subsection B of this section, the person's total assessment shall not include the value of any vehicle that is taxed under title 28, chapter 16, article 3.

-1. Twenty-five thousand dollars if none of the claimant's children under eighteen years of age resided with the claimant in the claimant's residence.
+1. $34,901 if none of the claimant's children under eighteen years of age resided with the claimant in the claimant's residence.

-2. Thirty thousand dollars if one or more of the claimant's children residing with the claimant in the claimant's residence were either:
+2. $41,870 if one or more of the claimant's children residing with the claimant in the claimant's residence either:

-(b) Totally and permanently, physical or mental disabilities, as certified by competent medical authority as provided by law.
+(b) Had a total and permanent physical or mental disability, as certified by competent medical authority as provided by law.